 Having a call forwarded like that is not nice for anybody.
 The representatives are not happy that they waste time on something that is not directly helpful for the client.
 The clients are not happy because they feel their time is being wasted.
 This is why in 2019 Elisa introduced a customer service robot, Annika, who answered all calls, listened to the client, and then transferred the calls to the right employee.
 A year ago our clients were still skeptical about the Estonian-speaking robot, thinking that they have to be very careful about which words or code names they use when explaining what their problem is.
 Today, just before Annika’s first birthday, clients are all very calm and natural when talking to the CallBot.
 There seems to be no difference in how they would talk to a human representative.

-Now in March 2020 such an effective robot call transferring helped us in many ways.
+Now in March 2020 such an effective robot contact transferring helped us in many ways with the call center automation.
 We were able to save our employees’ time by reducing the number of calls they had to forward to a colleague, and each client was served faster.
 Additionally, we were also able to register the problems of those clients who didn’t even get through to a service staff member due to the extraordinarily high demand.
 If clients themselves choose the right topic for their call in about 75% of the cases, then our April check-up found that Annika’s rate is 90%.
 Serving tens of thousands of clients a day makes a huge difference whether we have to forward 10 or 25% of our callers.

 What’s more, Annika enables an easier introduction period for a new employee who might not yet be able to answer all questions fully.
 In a situation where all of us are working from home, the learning process is, of course, slower than usual.
 Therefore, any kind of automated pre-filtering is even more important.